 YOU choose how I treat you, not me.
 Did you know I 86ed two other guys tonight while you were in there?
 No you didn’t.
 Because I read their vibe and I shut it down, walked them out while it was still just me and them who knew what almost happened.
 I wish they all went that easy.
 But I don’t get a vote on that.
 Maybe you’re right.
 Maybe it was harmless beer talk when that fella started hollering he was “gonna kill all the white folks”.

 Take a look inside; who should I have sacrificed so I could wait to see how that played out?
 I did what four decades of experience told me I had to do.
 I didn’t “rough him up”; I twisted his wrist up and walked him out.
 And I shook his hand before he left.
 Told him I understand everyone needs to let off some steam sometimes, but I don’t know him, and I couldn’t risk that that’s all it was.
 Told him to come by tomorrow and I’ll buy him I drink.

 I know you don’t care about that part though.
 That part doesn’t fit your belief that we’re just a bunch of brainless rednecks who enjoy stomping anyone who has the audacity to not be one of us.
 That’s your right.
-I’d keep those sort of comments to social media though.
+I’d keep those sorts of comments to social media though.
 Call me that name to my face again and I’ll lock your jaw.